logo

 Precautions to Prevent Hepatitis

-As with all diseases, prevention is better than cure, and here are ways to reduce the risk of hepatitis:
+As with all diseases, prevention is better than cure, and here are ways to reduce its risk:

 Vaccines:

-Hepatitis A and B vaccines can prevent these types of hepatitis and the risk of co-infection with Hepatitis D.
+Hepatitis A and B vaccines can prevent these types and the risk of co-infection with HDV.

 Hygiene:

-Finding clean food and water and washing hands regularly is the best prevention attire they say, to prevent Hepatitis A and E.
+Finding clean food and water and washing hands regularly is the best prevention attire they say, to prevent HAV and HEV.

 Safe Practices:

-In this, it is strictly recommended to avoid sharing needles and razors with anyone, get tested regularly make sure you receive safe blood transfusions, and take precautions during sexual activity to minimize the risk of Hepatitis B and C.
+You avoid sharing needles and razors with others, get tested regularly, ensure you receive safe blood transfusions, and take precautions during sexual activity to minimize your risk of HBV and HCV.

 Regular Screening: